GerardoCendejas/AGaVE/README.md

 STAR --runMode genomeGenerate --runThreadN 8 --genomeDir /path/to/genomeDir --genomeFastaFiles /path/to/genomic/fasta.fna --sjdbGTFfile /path/to/genomic/annotations.gtf --sjdbOverhang 150
 ```

+Where `/path/to/genomic/fasta.fna` and `/path/to/genomic/annotations.gtf` are the locations for the downloaded files for the genome and `/path/to/genomeDir` is the directory of the index to be created; `--runThreadN` sets the number of threads to be used in the indexing process.

 - Minimap2
 ```
 minimap2 -d /path/to/genomic/index.mmi /path/to/genomic/fasta.fna
 ```

-The viral database is present in the repo as _virus.fa_ and can be indexed with the following command:
+The viral database is present in the repo as `virus.fa` and can be indexed with the following command:
 ```
 minimap2 -d /path/to/viral/index.mmi virus.fa
 ```

-#### Config file
+### Config file

-The _config.yml_ file should be modified to have the proper database directories and number of cores to be used.
+The `config.yml` file should be modified to have the proper database directories and number of cores to be used.
 ```
 genome_dir : "/path/to/genomeDir"
 virus_db : "/path/to/viral/index.mmi"